 I’m surprised at how often I hear this.
-Since 2002 I’ve been coaching people in career development and job search, and there’s been a considerable uptick in the frequency of this sentiment in the past 15 months.
+Since 2002 I’ve been coaching people in career development and job search, and there’s been a considerable uptick in the frequency of this sentiment in the past two years.

 My daily involvement as a coach with how people wrestle with these issues is exactly why I was so excited to say “yes!” when Caryn Mirriam-Goldberg invited me to co-lead Your Right Livelihood with her.
 To guide people in an experience of finding and developing their true work – in a tight-knit cohort of others who are equally committed – well, that’s the kind of meaning I want to make.

-Starting in April of this year, between 2%-3% of the entire American workforce, approximately 4,000,000 people, have voluntarily left their jobs each month, a level not seen in decades (from the Bureau of Labor Statistics).
-This is what the media are referring to as “The Great Resignation” (term coined by Prof. Anthony Klotz of Texas A&M University).
+Starting in April of last year, between 2%-3% of the entire American workforce, approximately 4,000,000 people, have voluntarily left their jobs each month, a level not seen in decades (from the Bureau of Labor Statistics; the rate was 1.2% in August 2009).
+This is “The Great Resignation," a term coined by Prof. Anthony Klotz of Texas A&M University.

 If you’re not sure what’s next, but you know “it’s not this,” you might ask yourself if one of these notable reasons is why you feel this way: